 If you do not need to use the benefit to support the child in the present, set up an interest-bearing account in his name and list yourself as a fiduciary.
 The SSA can direct deposit his monthly payments into the savings account, where they will earn interest until he turns 18 and gains access to the money.
 An alternate savings option recognized by the SSA is the purchase of U.S. Savings Bonds listing the child as the owner.

-The SSA sends out the accounting report for representative payees approximately every 12 months.
+The SSA sends out the accounting report for certain representative payees approximately every 12 months.
 On this form you list the total of payments received during the year as well as the sum of any benefits you saved in prior years.
 The form includes a line for reporting the amount of money spent on food and housing and a separate entry blank for all other expenses.
 If any of the current year's funds were saved, add that amount to the saved amount from prior years, list the new total and indicate how the funds were saved.

 - Social Security Administration: A Guide for Representative Payees